Platform Launching Q1 2026

 When could broker regulation take effect?

-The Government has not confirmed dates.
-This is our best interpretation of the journey from consultation to enforcement, based on industry briefings.
+The Government has not confirmed dates for TPI regulation.
+This is our best interpretation of the expected timeline for SME energy protection measures based on industry briefings.

 October 2025